matthewcsimpson/Rules-of-Acquisition-API/readme.md

 ### Get a specific revsied rule

-Returns the text and details of a specified rule, including the episodes in which that rule appeared.
+Returns the text and details of a specified 'revised edition' rule, including the episodes in which that rule appeared.

+#### Request:

 ```http
 GET /rule/:rule_id/revised